randyrod/CSC8101-BigDataAnalytics/README.md

 Using spark, pull in all the Movie Id, User Id, Date lines from qualifying_simple.txt and produce a DataFrame of (User Id, Movie Id) (you may ignore the dates).
 Use the model produced in Task 2 to calculate ratings for every element of this DataFrame.

 Once you have done this, you should write these ratings to a file.

+#### Task 7
+The goal of this last task is to establish users similarity based on how they rate the same movies, using the DataFrame that you created in Task 6.

+In this exercise, the similarity between users (u1, u2) is defined as the number of movies that both u1 and u2 rate at least 3.

+Your task is to find the top 10 most similar users to user 30878.